SantoshAhirrao/OOP/README.md

 # When we put function inside a class is is METHOD
 # Every Single Method within a class is going to have the word self in it

-# def __init__(self,attibute):  -   "Will be the first method after you create a class. ie the first method is referning the dog first
+# def __init__(self,attibute):  -   "Will be the first method after you create a class. ie the first method is refering the dog first